ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 - : unit -> float = <fun>
 ```

-This function does not need to be passed any data to return its result.
-It is entirely context-dependent, entirely determined by external factors.
-Therefore, it could be passed anything, which would simply be discarded.
-Note it has to be passed something to trigger the computation, which is requesting the information to the operating system, as suggested by the module name.
-Since that function needs some data to trigger the computation but the data is going to be ignored, it makes sense to provide `()`, the unit value, the inhabitant of the type which only has a single value.
+No data needs to be passed to this function in order to return its result.
+It is entirely context-dependent, i.e., entirely determined by external factors.
+Therefore, if it was passed something, it would be discarded.
+Note that it has to be passed something to trigger the computation.
+Requesting the information from the operating system, as suggested by the module name, is that computation.
+To sum up, since the function must receive data to trigger the computation but the data is going to be ignored, it makes sense to provide `()`, the unit value, the inhabitant of the type that only has a single value.
+What gets discarded is meaningless in the first place.

 A similar reasoning applies to functions producing an effect instead of being effect-determined functions.
 Consider `print_endline`.
 It prints the string it was passed to standard output, followed by a line termination.
 ```ocaml